castle-engine/castle-engine/doc/miscellaneous_notes/avoid_renaming_node_names_at_import.md

       From POV of someone doing conversion to X3D, using castle-model-converter or online version on https://castle-engine.io/convert.php : Also having unreliable suffixes like `_2`, `_3` is better than nothing.
 Valid input (valid glTF with non-unique names) should result in valid output (valid X3D with unique names).

       For Pascal author: More flexible API like `Scene.Node(TAbstractMaterialNode, 'Foo')` is the future.
 Name clashes can happen anyway, glTF and X3D and CGE allow them in various situations.
 Better to accept them.
+Accepting this allows to have name clash in glTF, and from Pascal still access both versions:

+      ```delphi
+      MaterialFoo := Scene.Node(TPhysicalMaterialNode, 'Foo');
+      MeshFoo := Scene.Node(TGroupNode, 'Foo');
+      ```

       Decision: Don't do this.
 Unreliable suffixes `_2`, `_3` are not that helpful.